warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     can tune this number of threads with the '-Ln nthreads' command line option.
 The suggested number ranges from three to seven.

+    [top]

 CtrlClnt (XMAIL ADMINISTRATION)

     You can use CtrlClnt to send administration commands to XMail.
-These commands are defined in the previous section (the section on "XMAIL ADMIN PROTOCOL").
+These commands are defined in the previous section ("XMAIL ADMIN PROTOCOL").
     The syntax of CtrlClnt is:

      CtrlClnt  [-snuptf]  ...